zachepa25/Risk-Factors-for-MonkeyPox-Infection/README.md

 - Document ethics and governance considerations.
 - Prepared README with all completed sections.

-In future, with more time and appropriate data, the following would be important to explore:

-- Conduct hyperparameter optimisations
-- GridsearchCV to find right model
-- Get more data to improve model performance

 ## Deployment

 - This project does not use Heroku as the final dashboard was built in Power BI and uploaded in repo.